 We failed to see why as it was rainy, very cloudy and misty … there would be no sun at the Sun Gate.

 In this final section there’s a short but very steep uphill section of steps which are climbed like a ladder.

 From the Sun Gate ... the path downhill to Machu Picchu takes about an hour.
 It had been raining and was slippery.
 As we descended we were met by the first hordes of day visitors making their way up to the Sun Gate.

 The clouds cleared as we descended and we had our first sighting of the majestic Machu Picchu.
 After a 2-hour guided tour of the site and more history and cultural immersion by Juan Carlos some of the group did the extra hike up Huayna Picchu mountain.

 By now my legs were very tired and sore and the rest of us wandered around Machu Picchu before taking the bus to Aguas Calientes for lunch.
 The long trip back to Cusco started after lunch.
 A 2 hour train trip to Ollantaytambo and then the 2-hour bus drive back to Cusco.

 Over the 4 days of walking the Inca Trail you visit a number of Inca sites.
 With the highlight being Wiñay Wayna (mini Machu Picchu) which is visited in the afternoon of the third day.
 We had the place to ourselves.
 Time to marvel at the engineering and ingenuity and to roam around without the crowds.

-The walk was tough and arriving at Machu Picchu an unforgettable experience.
+The walk was tough and arriving at the iconic Machu Picchu an unforgettable experience.